-Timberwolf Ltd is the “controller” for the purposes of data protection law.
+For the purposes of UK & EU data protection laws, Timberwolf is the “data controller”.
 This means that we are responsible for deciding how we hold and use personal data about you.

 At the initial stages of recruitment, we collect, hold and use the following types of ordinary personal data about you:

 · Contact information (e.g., name, home address, phone numbers, email addresses);